Positionality in $\Sigma_0^2$ and a completeness result: Preliminaries

 We often make use of the following simple lemma, which follows directly from the definitions and the fact that composing morphisms results in a morphism.

 \begin{lemma} Let $A$, $A'$ be automata such that $A \to A'$, $A$ is history-deterministic, and $\lang(A) = \lang(A')$.
 Then $A'$ is history-deterministic. \end{lemma}

-Say that an automaton $A$ is \emph{saturated} if it has all possible co-Büchi transitions: $V(A) \times (C \times \{\cobuchi\}) \times V(A) \subseteq E(A)$.
+An automaton $A$ is \emph{saturated} if it has all possible co\=/Büchi transitions: $V(A) \times (C \times \{\cobuchi\}) \times V(A) \subseteq E(A)$.
 The \emph{saturation} of an automaton $A$ is obtained from $A$ by adding all possible co-Büchi transitions.
 Similar techniques of saturating co\=/B\"uchi automata have been previously used to study their structure~\cite{KS15,IostiKuperberg2019,ARK22}.

 Note that languages of saturated automata are always prefix\=/independent.
 The lemma below states that co\=/Büchi transitions are somewhat irrelevant in history\=/deterministic automata recognising prefix\=/independent languages.